chibDevika/boilerplate-fe/README.md

 3. Styled-Components
 4. Basic Testing Setup

-You can choose to add TypeScript if you are familiar and feel like working with it.
+You can choose to add **TypeScript** if you are familiar and feel like working with it.

 **Note: You can choose to ignore working with redux and styled-components**

 ### Prerequisites(if you don't have node)

-Check is already have node with `npm -v` it will display the version of node you have on your system.
+Check if you already have node with `npm -v` it will display the version of node that you have on your system.

-Download and install Node.js from [here](nodejs.org/en/download/).
+Download and install Node.js from [here](nodejs.org/en/download/) if you don't have Node.

 After installation use
 `node -v` to check the node version installed